kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ```

 > [!IMPORTANT]
-> Some relationships in `workflow_instance`, `electronic_signature`, `audit_trail`, `traceability_link`, `evidence_link`, `deviation`, and AI-related tables use polymorphic references that store a target type together with a target ID.
-The application or service layer must validate target entities that cannot be represented by physical foreign keys.
+> Some relationships in `workflow_instance`, `electronic_signature`, `audit_trail`, `traceability_link`, `evidence_link`, `deviation`, and AI-related tables use polymorphic references that store the target type and target ID together.
+The validity of target entities not represented by physical FKs must be checked at the application or service layer.

 ---